ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   2. If you try to find the difference between two dates, you will end up with a result in milliseconds.
         *   3. To get the difference in days/weeks/years, you divide this number by the number of milliseconds in a day/week/year.
         *   Here the number is divided by 31,556,900,000 - the number of milliseconds in a year that is not a leap year.
+##  Decisions & Loops
+*   Decisions & Loops
+*   Looking at a flowchart (for all but the most basic scripts), the code can take more than one path, which means the browser runs different code in different situations.
+In this section, you will learn how to create and control the flow of data in your scripts to handle different situations.
+*   Scripts often need to behave differently depending upon how the user interacts with the web page and/or the browser window itself.
+To determine which path to take, programmers often rely upon the following 3 concepts.
+    -   Evaluations - You can analyze values in your scripts to determine whether or not they match expected results.
+    -   Decsision - Using the results of evaluations, you can decide which path your script should go down.
+    -   Loops - There are also many occassions where you will want to perform the same set of steps repeatedly.